Private Company Boards are Smaller and Less Independent

 What it shows about public company Board composition:

-- The on-going challenge to increase the # of women and minorities.
+- The on-going search to increase the # of women and minorities.

 - Steady demand for current and past operating experience; financial expertise; global expertise.